keycloak/keycloak-containers/server/README.md

 ## Database

-This image supports using H2, MySQL or PostgreSQL as the database.
+This image supports using H2, MySQL, PostgreSQL or MariaDB as the database.
 The image will automatically detect what DB to use based on the following rules:

 - Use PostgreSQL if `postgres` hostname resolves or `POSTGRES_ADDR` environment variable is set
 - Use MySQL if `mysql` hostname resolves or `MYSQL_ADDR` environment variable is set
+- Use MariaDB if `mariadb` hostname resolves or `MARIADB_ADDR` environment variable is set
 - Use embedded H2 if none of above and `DB_VENDOR` environment variable not set

 You can also use the `DB_VENDOR` environment variable to explicitly specify the database: